mintlu8/bevy_defer/README.md

     // This is an `AsyncWorldMut`.
     // like tokio::spawn() this only works in the async context. let world = world();
-    // Wait for state to be `MyState::Combat`. world.in_state(GameState::Animating).await;
+    // Wait for state to be `GameState::Animating`. world.in_state(GameState::Animating).await;
     // This function is async because we don't own the world,
     // we send a query request and wait for the response. let richard_entity = world.resource::<NamedEntities>()
         .get(|res| *res.get("Richard").unwrap()).await?;
-    let richard = world.entity(richard_entity);
+    // Move to an entity's scope, does not verify the entity exists. let richard = world.entity(richard_entity);
     // We can also mutate the world asynchronously. richard.component::<HP>().set(|hp| hp.set(500)).await?;
-    let animator = richard.component::<Animator>();
+    // Move to a component's scope, does not verify the entity exists. let animator = richard.component::<Animator>();
     // Implementing `AsyncComponentDeref` allows you to add extension methods to `AsyncComponent`. animator.animate("Wave").await?;